KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS20-ATV.md

 6. Install Magisk-v25.2.apk using Android's built-in file manager/```adb install```/etc.

 Q: How to install Google apps?
-*A: It's still very early days for Android TV 13 so I'm not aware there is currently any compatible GApps releases available.*
+*A:*

-1. Download GApps-13.0-arm64-ATV-xxxxxxxx.zip and save it to your device's internal storage or use an external USB drive
+1. Download [MindTheGapps-13.0.0-arm64-ATV-xxxxxxxx_xxxxxx.zip](https://androidfilehost.com/?w=files&flid=334254) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
-3. Install GApps-13.0-arm64-ATV-xxxxxxxx.zip from your selected storage
+3. Install MindTheGapps-13.0.0-arm64-ATV-xxxxxxxx_xxxxxx.zip from your selected storage
 4. Wipe -> Factory reset!
 5. Boot out of recovery (see FAQ)